Dr. Leicha Shaver

 The dual-credit program allows students to take college classes and earn credit for both high school and college simultaneously.
 This opportunity also allows students to earn an Associate Degree while attending high school.
-The program is on a college campus, which provided unique opportunities for students to utilize campus resources and share space alongside college faculty and staff.
-This experience allowed Dr. Shaver to build partnerships and develop lasting relationships with community colleges and university communities.
+The program is on a college campus, which provides unique opportunities for students to utilize campus resources and share space alongside college faculty and staff.
+This experience allowed Dr. Shaver to build partnerships and lasting relationships with community colleges and university communities.
 Through this shared partnership, 75% of Middle College graduates completed high school with an Associate Degree.

 As a result of the success, she had at Middle College High School, Dr. Hinojosa, superintendent of the Dallas Independent School District, asked Dr. Shaver to lead Roosevelt High School.
 Through Dr. Shaver’s visionary leadership, Roosevelt High School witnessed unparalleled transformations.
 The historic Oak Cliff high school established a dual-credit initiative, which allowed its juniors and seniors to enroll in college courses at El Centro Community College while attending high school.
 The year 2012 marked a milestone in Dallas Independent School District when the first comprehensive high school, Roosevelt, celebrated two students who graduated with their Associate Degree prior to completing High School and also received a Gates Millennium Scholarship.